wp-plugins/slideshow-jquery-image-gallery/readme.txt

 *   Play and pause buttons are now available, as is the option not to auto-play and/or loop the slideshow.
 *   Stylesheets no longer partially depend on the website's stylesheet, except for the fonts.
 *   The script and its functional stylesheet are now compressed to save loading time.
-*   Added jQuery sortables script to sort slides
+*   Added jQuery sortables script to sort slides.
 *   Images you've already uploaded and attached to other posts can now be loaded into the slideshow, saving disk space (and time).

 = 1.3.5 =